Preloader

 What Needs to Change?

-• Affordable Housing Projects: The city must create housing designated for low-income earners, similar to global housing models in Singapore or Qatar.
+• Affordable Housing Projects: The city needs to develop housing that can be used by low-income earners in the city such as the world housing models like Singapore or Qatar.

-• Legal Framework for Shared Living: Dubai should introduce policies that regulate — rather than ban — shared accommodations with mandatory safety compliance.
+• Legal Framework for Shared Living: Dubai needs to implement legislation that will control, but not prohibit shared accommodations with safety requirements.

-• Worker Advocacy: NGOs and unions should be allowed more space to represent worker rights without fear of retaliation.
+• Worker Advocacy: NGOs and unions need to be given more room to advocate the needs of workers without intimidation.

 Conclusion: Dubai's Growth vs. Its Backbone